edith-labs/edith-labs.github.io/content/blog/announcing-edith-fall-program/index.md

 We believe college students want more than access to money.
 College is a time of intense change for most students, and it can be extremely beneficial to have a mentor.
 Edith mentors partner with a student their junior year and stay with them through the first few years of their professional careers.
 This continuity, combined with the mentor’s experience, allows mentors to help students make and execute a plan.

-**Application Deadline:** Our applications close May 31st and we'll get back to you by June 8th.
+**Application Deadline:** Our applications close June 3rd and we'll get back to you by June 10th.
 If you're already on the platform, you can find our application [here](https://app.edithlabs.com/apply).
 You need an account to apply, so if you're not already on the platform but you're interested in our program reach out to us directly at nick@edithlabs.com.

 ## Benefits of the Program